-The undersigned shareholder(s) hereby acknowledge(s) receipt of the Notice of Extraordinary Meeting of Shareholders of Altisource Portfolio Solutions S.A. to be held on May 17, 2017, or any adjournment or postponement thereof and a Proxy Statement for the Extraordinary Meeting prior to the signing of this proxy.
+The undersigned shareholder(s) hereby acknowledge(s) receipt of the Notice of Annual Meeting of Shareholders of Altisource Portfolio Solutions S.A. to be held on May 17, 2017, or any adjournment or postponement thereof and a Proxy Statement for the Annual Meeting prior to the signing of this proxy.

-ddress Changes/Comments: ı
+Address Changes/Comments:

-(If you noted any Address Changes/Comments above, please mark the corresponding box on the reverse side.)
+(If any Address Changes/Comments are noted above, please mark the corresponding box on the reverse side.)